Shamir-Havas/Drug-Prediction-Decision-Tree/README.md

 🔹 Model Accuracy

-The model achieves an accuracy of ~97% on the test set:
+The model achieves an accuracy of ~97% on the test set

 Replace this placeholder with your accuracy plot or printed output.